AsboFPV/AsboFPV/README.md

 - 🌱 I’m currently learning ...
 Cyber Security
 - 🎚️ Current Level ...
 Complete Beginner
 - 💞️ I’m looking to collaborate on ...
 Anything that will increase my knowledge
 - ⚡ Fun fact: ...
-I fly FPV Drones
+I fly FPV Drones and learning DuckyScript as a side project

 <!---
 AsboFPV/AsboFPV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.